 An earthquake causes the earth’s crust to shake in a range of slight tremors to large shocks.
-St. Louis is in the New Madrid Seismic Zone, which has experienced three of the largest earthquakes in the United States in the 1800’s.
-A major earthquake in the St. Louis region has the potential to cause widespread damage, impacting multiple states.
+St. Louis is in the New Madrid Seismic Zone, which has experienced three of the largest earthquakes in the United States.
+A major earthquake in the St. Louis region has the potential to cause widespread damage in multiple states.

 Because a New Madrid Seismic Zone earthquake cannot be predicted, it is important to take steps to learn about earthquakes and to protect yourself.

 Prepare for an earthquake by taking a few minutes to identify safe spots and potential danger zones in your area such as:

 - Heavy or breakable items on high shelves.

 - Heavy items hung on the wall or ceiling near the work area.

 What to do when it happens

 - Stay put and DROP.
 Take COVER under a sturdy piece of furniture.